-- 4. Pull lock screw out of size bar slot so roll pin will by- Indicator pass slot.
+- 3. Loosen clamp lever approximately six full turns. - 4.
+Pull lock screw out of size bar slot so roll pin will bypass slot.
 Position size bar so that the index line on lock screw is aligned with the REMOVE DIES mark. - 5.
-Remove dies from the die head.
+Remove dies from the die head. - 6.
+Insert appropriate dies into the die head, numbered edge up until the indicator line is flush with the edge of the die head (see Figure 9).
+Numbers on the dies must correspond with those on the die head slots.
+Always change dies as sets - do not mix dies from different sets.

-- 6. Move size bar so index line on lock screw is aligned with desired size mark.
-Adjust die insertion as needed to allow movement. - 7.
-Make sure roll pin points toward REMOVE DIES mark. - 8.
-Tighten the clamp lever.
+7. Move size bar so index line on lock screw is aligned with desired size mark.
+Adjust die insertion as needed to allow movement.

+8. Make sure roll pin points toward REMOVE DIES mark.

+9. Tighten the clamp lever.